Houston4444/RaySession/README.md

 You can see documentation on NSM protocol at: https://new-session-manager.jackaudio.org/api/index.html

-RaySession is being developed by Mathieu Picot (houston4444), using Python3 and Qt5.
+RaySession is being developed by Mathieu Picot (houston4444), using Python3 and qtpy.